OmRathod74758/omdemo/README.md

 # omdemo
-This is a demo for Git and Github class.
+This is a demo for Git &amp;Github class.
+# Teacher
+Om Rathod

+# student
+Delta student